 I’m only just realizing that I can’t pick and choose which parts of America I want to take on.
 Though my roots may not be in this country, I certainly am.
 And though I may not benefit from white privilege, I do benefit from the privilege of not being Black every single day.
 I’m realizing that there’s no neutral ground—silence is complicity, and speaking up is a duty, not a favor.
 I’m realizing that racism never calls itself by that name, that it hides behind legal loopholes and doctored justifications and manipulated statistics made to look like truth.
 Racism is my shame, my guilt, my problem just as much as it’s anyone else’s.

 I wish I could bring this to some sort of conclusion, say something definitive and groundbreaking and tie a pretty bow around the whole essay, but the truth is that I’m sitting here at my desk in the early hours of the morning, and I’m still trying to figure it out.
-A pandemic is raging outside, and protests are breaking out across the nation, and I’ve been sitting in quarantine for the past ten weeks with lots of questions and lots of fear and more time on my hands than I’ve had in years.
+A pandemic is raging outside, and protests are breaking out across the nation, and I’ve been sitting in quarantine for the past few months with lots of questions and lots of fear and more time on my hands than I’ve had in years.
 And the same old quotes keep on taking on new meanings, and the same old patterns keep playing out around me, and I’m only just realizing how much time I’ve wasted trying to pretend that I’m not a part of them.